 Toll Free: 1-800-413-4130

-The free riparian area workshop for landowners is being held March 28 from 9:00 a.m. to 4:00 p.m. in Victoria, Texas.
-Functional riparian, or streamside areas provide a wide range of advantages to both people and wildlife, and interest in management of such areas has been growing steadily throughout the state.
+Functional streamside, or riparian, areas provide a wide range of benefits to both people and wildlife, and interest in function and management of these areas has been growing steadily throughout the state.

-Workshop topics will include an introduction to riparian areas, riparian vegetation and hydrology along with information on riparian practices and programs and landowner management associations.
+Workshop topics will include an introduction to riparian areas, riparian vegetation and hydrology along with sessions on coastal prairie wildlife, streamside birdlife and ecotourism.
 Following the classroom session in the morning, participants will be taken on a field trip to a riparian area to observe and discuss some of the principles and concepts presented.

 Lunch also will be provided, but space is limited.
 Pre-registration is required.
 Please contact Steve Jester with the GBR Trust at (830) 660-3486 or to reserve a place in the workshop.